-For your next trip to Louisiana, you are wondering about the neighborhoods to avoid in New Orleans and the best neighborhoods to stay.
-Is New Orleans safe for tourists in 2024?
+For your next trip to Louisiana, you're wondering about the neighborhoods to avoid in New Orleans and the best neighborhoods to stay in.

 That's what this 2024 guide to New Orleans neighborhoods is about.
 This article was compiled using various sources (economic media, local press, statistical studies and rankings).
 It is therefore a synthesis of data without any judgment or discrimination.